zkcpku/Self-Edit/CodeEditor/README.md

-# Self-Edit: Fault-Aware Code Editor for Code Generation
+# Fault-aware Code Editor

-Accepted by ACL 2023

 This is a official implementation of Fault-aware Code Editor

 - We include the dataset process tool, the model code, the metric tool here.
 - We remove some source code files and config files containing personal information.
-So be careful! *There might be some small adjustments to the file structure on Github that could cause certain bugs.
-I will organize it when I have some free time later.
-If you find any issues, feel free to create an issue or send me an email.*
 - We remove the edit dataset because it is too large to upload for review, but we provide the data process method.
 You can easily follow the steps.
+- **We will release the above files after review period on GitHub.**

 ## Benchmark Split